zerolawtech/SFT-Protocol/docs/index.rst

 Source Code
 ===========

 Many core components of the SFT Protocol are open sourced.
-You can view the code on `GitHub <https://github.com/HyperLink-Technology/SFT-Protocol>`__.
+You can view the code on `GitHub <https://github.com/zerolawtech/SFT-Protocol>`__.

 Testing and Deployment
 ======================

-Unit testing and deployment of this project is performed with `Brownie <https://github.com/HyperLink-Technology/brownie>`__.
+Unit testing and deployment of this project is performed with `Brownie <https://github.com/iamdefinitelyahuman/brownie>`__.

 To run the tests:

 ::

-    $ brownie test
+    $ pytest test

-.. warning:: The SFT Protocol is still under active development and has not yet undergone a third party audit.
-Please notify us if you find any issues in the code. **We highly recommend against using these contracts on the main-net prior to an audit by a trusted third party**.

 License
 =======